practable/digger-nidec/README.md

 ![Digger](./hw/cad/Digger.PNG)

-##PCB
+## PCB

-The PCB files are for a version of the PCB intended to work for a number of different hardware setups and used for the Spinner experiment [spinner-nidex](https://github.com/practable/spinner-nidec) and therefore does not represent the best design for the Digger alone.
+PCB files are for a version of the PCB intended to work for a number of different hardware setups and used for the Spinner experiment [spinner-nidex](https://github.com/practable/spinner-nidec) and therefore does not represent the best design for the Digger alone.
 There is currently no PCB design for the Digger experiment specifically.

 ![PCB](./hw/pcb/PCB_PIDController.png)